anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-function-calling/README.md

 </p>

 Glaive's function calling dataset is formatted with specific indicators for roles and special tokens.
-We'll first map this dataset into the more general OpenAI chat format and then make it compatible with Anyscale Endpoints.
+We'll first map this dataset into the more general OpenAI chat format and then prepare it for fine-tuning with basic-chat template API supported by Anyscale.

 We'll use Ray Data for scalable data processing.
 First, let's load the dataset from the HuggingFace Hub and inspect it.